Syphilis in Australia

 This can cause miscarriage, stillbirth, premature births, low birth weight and death of the baby shortly after birth.

 A baby with congenital syphilis can experience serious health issues that affect their growth and development, such as permanent organ and brain damage.
+The World Health Organization reported congenital syphilis as the second leading cause of preventable stillbirth globally.

 Some babies affected by congenital syphilis won’t show symptoms until they grow older, which can lead to a delay in diagnosis.